 This link takes you to TSA's site describing all of the ins and outs of the Precheck program.
 If you scroll down and look on the right hand side of the page, there' s a quick little video explaining what the TSA Precheck program is all about.

-This link provides you with the details the move entails.
-In addition the new telephone number is 202.325.8000.
-The Toll Free Number will remain the same.
+This link provides you with a way to search CBP's website for help information.
+In addition their telephone number is 202.325.8000.
+Their Toll Free Number will remain the same.

 Books with Tips on Air Travel

 I researched air travel books on Amazon for an upcoming trip and found several that look current and really interesting.
 So interesting in fact, that I already purchased one for myself!
 Below are links to the best books I found, and the top one is the one I just got for myself in the Kindle version.